LordBlick/kicadPanelizer/README.md

 TO DO:
 - wxWidgets version, suitable to other KiCAD programs.
 - On today it recognized only straight lines of edge cutout layer.
+- Last used files list.
+- Own net names for every clone (tracks, vias and pads).